42Crunch/apisecurity-tutorial/README.md

             if-no-files-found: error
 ```

-A full list of scan action parameters is available [here](https://github.com/marketplace/actions/42crunch-rest-api-dynamic-security-testing-freemium)
+A full list of scan action parameters is available [here](https://github.com/marketplace/actions/42crunch-rest-api-dynamic-security-testing-freemium).

 ## Conclusion

-In this tutorial, you have learnt how to use 42Crunch Scan to test an API for vulnerabilities leveraging the Freemium version of 42Crunch Scan.
+In this tutorial, you have learnt how to use 42Crunch Audit and Scan services to test an API for vulnerabilities leveraging their Freemium versions.
+You have also learnt how to upload the results to GitHub Code Scanning and view them in the Security tab of your repository.